 Issue 2: Another issue is the redundant signaling of MaxNumTriangleMergeCand if MaxNumMergeCand is equal to 2.
 Because MaxNumTriangleMergeCand shall be in the range of 2 to MaxNumMergeCand, inclusive, MaxNumTriangleMergeCand must be 2 if MaxNumMergeCand is equal to 2.

-Proposed 1 for Issue 1: If MaxNumMergeCand is a variable in picture by picture if it is not signaled in PPS, the value of MaxNumTriangleMergeCand shall not be signaled in PPS as well.
+Proposed 1 for Issue 1: If MaxNumMergeCand varies in picture by picture (i.e., if it is not signaled in PPS), the value of MaxNumTriangleMergeCand shall not be signaled in PPS as well.

 Proposed 2 for Issue 2: MaxNumTriangleMergeCand is inferred to be equal to 2 in picture header if MaxNumMergeCand is equal to 2 without signaling in either PPS or picture headers.

+MaxNumMergeCand > 2 implies:

+If MaxNumMergeCand is signaled in PPS, i.e., pps_six_minus_max_num_merge_cand_plus1 > 0:

+MaxNumMergeCand = 6 - (pps_six_minus_max_num_merge_cand_plus1 - 1) > 2

 The syntax changes to VVC Draft 7 are as described in the following table with yellow change mark: